pytorch/torchtune/docs/source/recipes/llama_generate.rst

 Recipe
 ------

+.. only:: builder_html or PyTorchdoc

-Copy the recipe directly into your own script or notebook to modify and edit for yourself. :download:`Download<../../../recipes/llama_generate.py>`
+    Copy the recipe directly into your own script or notebook to modify and edit for yourself.

 .. literalinclude:: ../../../recipes/llama_generate.py
     :pyobject: recipe